Gatwick records year of growth in both capacity and connections

 In May 2019 London Gatwick announced a new chapter in its ownership as VINCI Airports completed the purchase of a 50.01 per cent stake in the airport.
 Global Infrastructure Partners (GIP) will continue to manage the remaining 49.99 per cent interest in Gatwick.

-Airport construction and design, Airport development, Capacity, Economy, Emissions, Maintenance, Noise abatement, Passenger experience & seamless travel, Passenger volumes, Regulation & Legislation, Retail, Revenues, Terminal operations
+Aeronautical revenue, Airport construction and design, Airport development, Capacity, Economy, Emissions, Maintenance, Noise abatement, Passenger experience and seamless travel, Passenger volumes, Regulation and Legislation, Retail, Terminal operations